-Church ought to be a busy place.
+Church, when the saints gather, ought to be a busy time.

 The Christians in Rome demonstrated what normal Christians do in and for Church.
 Paul had not been to Rome, but he had met some of the individuals from the church in Rome; and this is what he had to say about them.

 Romans 16:1 the servant and patron to many

 Romans 16:9 fellow worker

 The Christians in Rome were known for working hard on spiritual service towards one another.
 This is something that is largely lacking in Christian Church today.
 The reasons Christians come to church are often selfish: to hear the band play; to be encouraged and uplifted; to hear a good sermon;to get some spiritual nourishment for another week in the world.
 Most of these things are most certainly among the many blessings of being in a good church.
 But it appears from the repetition in Romans 16, that the Christians in Rome had something else added to the list about why they went to church; it appears to be very near the top of the list.